AccuWeather Forecast: Cloudy start, sunny afternoon

 Lows: Upper 50s to Low 60s

-Mother Nature on repeat with morning fog to sunshine with highs in the mid 60s to mid 90s.
+Morning clouds to afternoon sunshine with slightly cooler highs in the Lower 60s to near 90.
+Beach Hazards Statement in effect Monday-Wednesday.

 SHARE YOUR PHOTOS: Show us the weather where you live by tagging your posts, video, and photos #ABC7Now.
 We may use them on our site, app, social pages, or on TV!